-At Homesteader School, we are committed to ensuring that our school is a safe and productive learning environment.
+At TD Baker, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.

-In all conversations with students and parents, Homesteader staff will respect student dignity and equality.
-School staff will work collaboratively with students and their parents to resolve issues together.
+In all conversations with students and parents, T.D.Baker staff will respect student dignity and equality.
+School staff desire to work collaboratively with students and their parents to resolve issues together.

-We understand that our young students are still developing their identity, judgment, and ability to self-regulate.
+We understand that students are still developing their identity, judgment, and ability to self-regulate.
 We will take a progressive approach to conduct and will give students coaching and support to help them make better choices.
-Here are examples of some approaches that are available to the school: